 Prometheus

-How to Select Your DevOps Partner?
+How to Select a DevOps Partner

 Embracing a DevOps culture comes with numerous benefits, and choosing the right DevOps partner can make or break the transition.
-The right deployment of DevOps requires extensive knowledge and expertise in both development and IT operations.
+The deployment of DevOps requires extensive knowledge and expertise in both development and IT operations.

 Many businesses may not have that sort of expertise in-house, which is why a partnership with a DevOps partner could make sense.
 Here are several factors to consider when choosing the right DevOps partner.